 Bill Mitchell, ever the quiet, observant, and opportunistic journalist, pulled me to one side during the recording and asked if he could ‘write something for the magazine’.
 Six months later this appeared in print:

-I’m grateful to the current Dalesman editor, Adrian Braddy, for permission to reprint Bill’s piece.
+I’m grateful to Adrian Braddy, the Dalesman editor at the time of writing this article (September 2018), for permission to reprint Bill’s piece.

 3 thoughts on “It’s always been the case….”

 Great piece Martin, lovely audio, and I’ve opened the fine looking article to read a bit later!
 It’s nice to see news of commercial radio thriving.
 Will be in touch soon with my own update…